JessMotta/challenge_ws/README.md

 # **Project** :robot: :wolf: :dart: :octocat:

-This project was make to autonomous navigation for Husky Clearpath simulated in Gazebo to found an yellow ball.
+This project was make to autonomous navigation for Husky Clearpath simulated in Gazebo to found a yellow ball.